Are Paint Codes Universal? How to Find Yours on Any Brand

 - Where you bought it

 kept stores all of this for every room in your house.
-The next time you need to repaint, touch up a scuff, or tell a contractor what color was used — it's there in under 10 seconds.
+The next time you need to repaint, touch up a scuff, or tell a contractor what color was used, it's there in under 10 seconds.

-[ save your paint codes ]frequently asked questions
+[ try kept free ]frequently asked questions

 What is a paint code?